HJ-Qin/ABCFNet/README.md

-# Adaptive Boundary Enhancement and Cross Fusion Linear self-Attention Network for Semantic Segmentation of Remote Sensing Images
+# ABCFNet: Boundary-Enhanced and Dimension Cross Attention Network for Segmentation of Remote Sensing Images